MaaAssistantArknights/MaaAssistantArknights/docs/en-us/manual/device/macos.md

 ## Intel Chips

 ::: tip
-It is more recommended to use Mac's built-in boot-camp feature to install Windows and use the Windows version of MAA, Due to the smaller development team for the Mac version of MAA and the update frequency is relatively slower.
+Due to a lack of manpower for Mac version development, updates are relatively slower.
+It is recommended to use Mac's built-in multi-system feature to install Windows and use the Windows version of MAA.
 :::

 ### ✅ [Bluestacks-CN 5](https://www.bluestacks.cn/)